deadc0de6/i3altlayout/README.md

 Start the script directly with i3 by adding it to your config file (usually under `~/.config/i3/config`):
 ```
 exec --no-startup-id "i3altlayout"
 ```

+Or test it by running it from the command line (`i3altlayout`) and open a few windows.

 # Related projects